-All these factors are placing never-before-seen financial stress on U.S. colleges and universities, and there is a rising call for greater focus on thoughtful fiscal responsibility across the higher education sector.
-Annual cash operating deficits are common in higher education today, and they are non-sustainable.
-Credit rating agencies Standard & Poor's (S&P) and Moody's have recently expressed renewed skepticism about the fundamental stability of higher education, recognizing that financial statements within the sector have lost strength, are vulnerable and that liquidity is thin at too many institutions of higher learning.
+All these factors are placing never-before-seen financial stress on U.S. colleges and universities, and there is the urgent need for greater focus on thoughtful fiscal responsibility across the higher education sector.
+Annual cash operating deficits and thin liquidity are common in higher education today, and in most cases, are non-sustainable.
+Credit rating agencies Standard & Poor's (S&P), Moody's and Fitch Ratings continue to express skepticism about the fundamental stability of higher education.
+Each service recognizes that financial statements continue to weaken across the sector as a whole, and operating pressures continue to increase, resulting in the sector facing significant challenges from all directions.

 The unmistakable bottom line is that higher education is in a new environment, one that more closely resembles the corporate landscape with steep competition, constant pressure to demonstrate value to all its constituents and an expectation of greater self-support.
 To remain viable, U.S. colleges and universities must adapt.
-This report highlights the challenges facing higher education in 2018 and beyond.
-It also explores solutions for creating sustainable financial, operational and academic models to ensure each institution remains equipped to fulfill its mission.
+This article highlights the challenges facing higher education and explores solutions for creating sustainable financial, operational and academic models to ensure each institution remains equipped to fulfill its mission.